 In the ordinances pursuant to which the City's Airport Obligations have been issued, the City has agreed to charge all users of the Airport reasonable rates sufficient to produce Net Revenues (as adjusted in accordance with the authorizing ordinances) annually to cover 120% of the debt service requirements on all outstanding Senior Parity Obligations ("Test No. 1") and 110% of the debt service requirements on all Outstanding Airport Obligations ("Test No. 2").
-The Operating Revenues of the Airport for Fiscal Year 2021 were \$35,610,318.
-The maximum calendar year combined debt service requirements for all outstanding Senior Parity Obligations are \$1,942,820.
-With respect to Test No. 1, the coverage ratio of the Net Revenues for the Airport for Fiscal Year 2021 (\$-3,958,878) to such maximum estimated calendar year debt service requirements is -2.05x.
-The maximum calendar year combined debt service requirements for all Outstanding Airport Obligations is \$4,973,446.
-With respect to Test No. 2, the coverage ratio of the Net Revenues of the Airport for Fiscal Year 2020, plus investment income from debt service funds (which is not included in Test No. 1) (\$-3,918,452) to such maximum estimated calendar year debt service requirements is -2.02x.
+The Operating Revenues of the Airport for Fiscal Year 2024 were \$64,989,000.
+The maximum calendar year combined debt service requirements for all outstanding Senior Parity Obligations are \$1,503,145.
+With respect to Test No. 1, the coverage ratio of the Net Revenues for the Airport for Fiscal Year 2023 compares Net Airport Revenue of \$25,332,906 against such maximum estimated calendar year debt service requirements and results in coverage of 16.85x.
+The maximum calendar year combined debt service requirements for all Outstanding Airport Obligations is \$1,503,145.
+With respect to Test No. 2, the coverage ratio of the Net Revenues of the Airport for Fiscal Year 2023, plus investment income from debt service funds (which is not included in Test No. 1) compares Net Airport Revenue of \$25,332,906 against such maximum estimated calendar year debt service requirements and results in coverage of 16.89x.